prog4biol/pfb2019/problemsets/Python_05_problemset.md

 16. Under "Gene Ontology", check "Go term name" and enter "pigmentation"
 17. Click Results (top left)
 18. Export all results to "File" "TSV" --> GO
-19. Rename the file to "alpaca_stemcellproliferation_genes.tsv"
+19. Rename the file to "alpaca_pigmentation_genes.tsv"

 __Open each of the three files and add the geneIDs to a Set.
 One Set per file.__